-For the purpose of implementing the Water Framework Directive (WFD, Ireland was divided into eight River Basin Districts (RBDs) or areas of land that are drained by a large river or number of rivers and the adjacent estuarine / coastal areas.
+For the purpose of implementing the Water Framework Directive (WFD), Ireland was divided into eight River Basin Districts (RBDs) or areas of land that are drained by a large river or number of rivers and the adjacent estuarine / coastal areas.
 The first cycle of the River Basin Management Plan (RBMP) ran from 2009-2015, where the eight RBDs devised separate plans with the objective of achieving at least 'good' status for all waters by 2015.

-The second cycle of the RBMP 2018-2021, is currently underway and all eight RBDs have merged to form one national RBD.
+Under the second cycle of the RBMP 2018-2021, all eight RBDs have merged to form one national RBD.
+The Third Cycle Draft River Basin Management Plan 2022-2027 is currently nearing completion.

 The RBMP sets out the actions that Ireland will take to improve water quality and achieve 'good' ecological status in waterbodies (rivers, lakes, estuaries and coastal waters) by 2027.
 The impacts of a range of pressures were assessed including diffuse and point pollution, water abstraction and morphological pressures (e.g. water regulation structures).
 The purpose of this exercise was to identify waterbodies at risk of failing to meet the objectives of the WFD and include a programme of measures to address and alleviate these pressures.
 Ireland is required to produce a RBMP under the WFD.